zunair99/AirBnB-Analysis/README.md

 Use of matplotlib libraries and seaborn library to apply statistical visualization and analytic tools.
 Use of pandas libraries to organize and clean data.

+All visualization and correlation plots attached to repository in PDF form.